Have no doubt — New Jersey is the greatest! But we love to travel in the fall to get the best glimpses of fall color.

 For a fall drive in Maryland, head down to Catoctin Mountain Park via Route 77, where you can witness the leaves change across the Blue Ridge Mountains.

-If you’ve never explored this area, it’s not all cities and cars!
-Head down to Great Falls Park (no, not the one in Paterson) and see this historic waterfall covered in fall colors.
+If you have not had the opportunity to explore this area, you will find that it’s not all cities and cars!
+Head down to Great Falls Park, and see this historic waterfall covered in fall colors.

 For a longer trip and a little bit of a drive, make your way down Skyline Drive in Shenandoah National Park.
 Nothing beats the fall colors in this park!
 You might even see a bear.